huggingface/blog/overview-quantization-transformers.md

 ## Conclusion and final words

-In this blogpost, we compared bitsandbytes and GPTQ quantization across mutliple setups.
+In this blogpost, we compared bitsandbytes and GPTQ quantization across multiple setups.
 We saw that bitsandbytes is better suited for fine-tuning while GPTQ is better for generation.
 From this observation, one way to get better merged models would be to:

 - (1) quantize the base model using bitsandbytes (zero-shot quantization)
 - (2) add and fine-tune the adapters